Cindy1122334455/Telco-Customer-Churn/README.md

 # Telco-Customer-Churn
-Be free to see the full version of jupyter notebook via link: https://nbviewer.jupyter.org/github/Cindy1122334455/Telco-Customer-Churn/blob/master/Telco-Customer-Churn.ipynb
+Be free to see a rich view of this notebook: https://nbviewer.jupyter.org/github/Cindy1122334455/Telco-Customer-Churn/blob/master/Telco-Customer-Churn.ipynb

 ## Data Overview